 There are three kinds of lunar eclipses: total, partial and penumbral.

 During a penumbral lunar eclipse, the diffuse outer shadow of Earth falls on the Moon’s face.
-This kind of lunar eclipse is very subtle, and much more difficult to observe, than the total or partial eclipse.
-The least spectacular eclipse to view.
+This kind of lunar eclipse is very subtle and much more difficult to observe than the total or partial eclipse.
+It is the least spectacular eclipse to view.
 At best, at the peak of the eclipse, you will notice a dark shading on the Moon’s face.
-The eclipse is total at *00:45 (GMT) so look out for the Moon at about 22:30 (GMT) until about 03:00.